 Chia Seed Pudding

 - 1/8 teaspoon kosher salt

 - 1/4 cup chia seeds

-- In a medium bowl, whisk together the almond milk, yogurt, 2 tablespoons maple syrup, vanilla, and salt until just combined.
+- In a medium bowl, in this order, whisk together the almond milk, yogurt, maple syrup, vanilla, and salt until just combined.
 Whisk in the chia seeds.

 - Let stand 15 minutes, then stir to distribute the seeds that have settled.
 (This helps the seeds absorb the liquid and prevent clumping.
 Don't skip this step.)

 - Cover the mixture and refrigerate overnight.
 (Alternatively, transfer to individual, small mason jars, fasten with the lid, and refrigerate overnight.)